dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Writing New Monomorphic Matchers

-A matcher of argument type `T` implements the matcher interface for `T` and does two things: it tests whether a value of type `T` matches the matcher, and can describe what kind of values it matches.
+A matcher of argument type `T` implements the matcher interface for `T` and does two things: it tests whether m_a value of type `T` matches the matcher, and can describe what kind of values it matches.
 The latter ability is used for generating readable error messages when expectations are violated.

-A matcher of `T` must declare a typedef like:
+A matcher of `T` must declare m_a typedef like:

 ```cpp
 using is_gtest_matcher = void;